 - Tie a piece of twine to the pinecone.

-- Tie the pinecones onto trees in your yard.
+- Tie the pinecones onto trees in your yard for a fun winter bird tree ornament.

 Both of these activities make great indoor activities to do with your kids when it’s difficult to get outside.
 We always plan ahead and collect and prep our pinecones on a sunny day and cover them with peanut butter and seeds on a rainy day.